mks-greenfield/trendr/_CONTRIBUTING.md

 #### Merging a Feature Branch and opening a Pull Request

-1. Pull updated code from the original source repo into your local clone by running `git pull upstream master`.
+1. Pull updated code from the original source repo into your local clone by running `git pull upstream development`.
 1. Push your feature branch to a branch on **your** forked Repository on Github: `git push origin <branch-name>`.

 Commit Message Style